Map example specification

 Frame loop

-sequenceDiagram participant EL as Host loop participant RT as Runtime participant BE as Backend
+sequenceDiagram participant RL as Render loop participant RQ as Render request participant RS as Render session participant BE as Backend

 handling, and present hooks as required by the host graphics API.